KaitoD/CPP-OOP-CALC/README.md

 `uint_bit_arith_test` and `uint_simple_arith_test` passed (maybe).
 Decimal output may be reliable (be careful though).
 - 2020/3/27 FFT multiplication, with test and benchmark.
-- 2020/3/28 Division and (the corresponding) modulus, with test and benchmark (still bugs to be fixed).
+- 2020/3/28 Division and (the corresponding) modulus, with test and benchmark.
+- 2020/3/31 Extended arithmetic including gcd, primality test.
+Fixed some bugs.

 [doc.md]: doc.md